ahmedraza08/laravel-docker-master/readme.md

 ## Questions and Improvements

-For any question or emprovement please send an e-mail to Shady Smaoui [shady@veloxsolutions.ca](mailto:shady@veloxsolutions.ca).
+For any question or emprovement please send an e-mail to Ahmed Raza [muhammadahmedraza622@gamil.com](mailto:muhammadahmedraza622@gamil.com).

-## License

-ShadySmaoui©2020 licensed under the [MIT license](https://opensource.org/licenses/MIT).